-Lee Chapman is a director of Arctica Ltd. Arctica are a multidisciplinary practice specialising in architecture, process engineering, project, and cost management to the food processing, storage, and distribution sectors.
+Lee Chapman is a Director of Arctica Ltd. Arctica is a multidisciplinary practice specialising in architecture, process engineering, project, and cost management for the food processing, storage, and distribution sectors.
 His experience includes pre-and-post contract cost management, and quantity surveying services for new build facilities, refurbishment, and process line extensions.

 - Arctica worked in partnership with Sheffield Hallam University to deliver their National Centre of Excellence for Food Engineering.
-Arctica acted as advisors to Dr Martin Howarth (director of the new facility) as well as Architects supporting BAM construction who delivered the construction of the facility to the strict requirements of BIM Level 2.
+Arctica acted as advisor to Dr Martin Howarth (director of the new facility) as well as Architects supporting BAM construction who delivered the construction of the facility to the strict requirements of BIM Level 2.
 The Centre is designed to tackle food industry challenges such as productivity, producing more with less, minimising waste and reducing costs.
-It supports the food and drink industry by providing state of the art food production facilities where new processes and equipment can be developed and tested, as well as creating a knowledgeable workforce with the experience of leading engineering systems and processes.
+It supports the food and drink industry by providing state-of-the-art food production facilities where new processes and equipment can be developed and tested, as well as creating a knowledgeable workforce with experience in leading engineering systems and processes.

 Three forecasts for the sector

 - Covid-19 is making clients consider the future and what the new normal will look like.
 As a result, some clients are asking us to consider the conceptual arrangements to maintain Covid-19-friendly changing and amenity facilities.
 The changing facilities of a food factory are a critical success factor in achieving the hygiene standards required in a food production facility and are complex and time-consuming to get right so need to be carefully planned.

 - Demands for automation will increase over the next 12 months, as Covid-19 has caused significant disruption to labour availability.
 Automation utilising robotic picking and packing can bring efficiencies to many processes and also help to drive down costs, However, automation takes up more floor space, so again needs to be carefully planned.